 Surgical removal is often safe and cures the person.
 However, very small tumors and tumors in older people may be left in place as long as they are not causing symptoms.
 Sometimes radiation therapy is given after surgery to destroy any remaining tumor cells.

 Radiosurgery is effective in treating noncancerous tumors such as meningiomas and acoustic neuromas Vestibular Schwannoma A vestibular schwannoma (also known as an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
 These tumors... read more .
 Therefore, radiosurgery is often used instead of traditional surgery for these tumors.
 Radiosurgery directs highly focused beams of radiation precisely at the tumor.
 It does not involve an incision.
-To focus the radiation more precisely, doctors often use stereotactic techniques A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
-It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more , which sometimes involve attaching a frame to the head to provide reference points.
+To focus the radiation more precisely, doctors often use stereotactic techniques Specific treatments for brain tumors , which sometimes involve attaching a frame to the head to provide reference points.

 Usually, a combination of surgery, radiation therapy, and chemotherapy is used.
 As much of the tumor as can be removed safely is removed, and then radiation therapy is begun.
 Radiation therapy is given over a course of several weeks.
 Radiosurgery is used when traditional surgery cannot be, especially for the treatment of metastases.